kreslotim/Wall-SLAM/README.md

 plan wasn’t a good solution to the problem.
 On the other hand, we can guarantee that all team members will have a saying in the more general tasks in the Week n°# column

-    Week n°#                Tim                 Florian     Finn    Alonso     Sylvain 6 (Discussion on        Building a pro-
-      how we are go-        totype version
-      ing to design the     of the SMARS robot)                (with smaller
-                            competents that
-                            Tim has)

-Modelling on
-Fusion 360,
-first model
-with diagonal
-stepped motors
-Modelling on
-Fusion 360 and
-brainstorming
-Modelling on
-Fusion360,
-second model
-with side by
-side stepped
-motors
-Modelling and
-brainstorming
-on the software
-a connectivity
-through Wi-Fi
-7 (Analysing
-SMARS pro-
-totype and
-3D printed
-prototype chas-
-sis as well as
-clarifying the
-electric wiring)
-Analyse 3D
-printed models,
-and draw an
-electric circuit
-Compare and
-analyse 3D
-printed models
-Learn how
-to control a
-stepped motor
-Compare and
-analyse 3D
-printed models
-Draw an elec-
-tric circuit to
-see if all connec-
-tions are good
-Holidays
-(Start the soft-
-ware research,
-to learn how to
-correctly use
-our equipment
-and starting to
-understand how
-we are going to
-design and code
-the software)
-Do research
-on ultrasonic
-sensor and how
-to use it and
-see how we can
-use python to
-utilize it’s data
-Do research on
-stepper motor
-and how to
-use it and see
-how we can
-use python to
-utilize it’s data
-Advance on
-the circuit
-and review
-prototype with
-the constraints
-of the wiring,
-if done check
-how to create
-a 2D map with
-Python
-Advance on
-the circuit
-and review
-prototype with
-the constraints
-of the wiring,
-if done check
-how to create
-a 2D map with
-Python
-Do research on
-IMU and how to
-use it, and see
-how we can use
-python to utilize
-it’s data
-8 (Assemble the
-hardware, and
-the software)
-Debugging
-the ultrasonic
-sensors code
-and real life
-testing
-Playing around
-with the step-
-per motors and
-see how precious
-they are (code
-to real life ratio)
-Debugging
-the ultrasonic
-sensors code
-and see how
-it would work
-with the 360
-servo
-Soldering and
-assembling the
-hardware
-Soldering and
-assembling the
-hardware
-9 (This should
-just be a debug-
-ging week and
-time to reflect a
-bit on how we
-are working as a
-team)
-Debugging Debugging (ca-
-ble management
-if necessary)
-Debugging
-(hardware if
-cables fall off)
-Debugging (re-
-modelling if nec-
-essary)
-Debugging (re-
-modelling if nec-
-essary)
+    Week n°#                Tim                 Florian             Finn                Alonso              Sylvain
+    6. Discussion on        Building a pro-     Modelling on        Modelling on        Modelling on        Modelling and how we are go-        totype version      Fusion 360,         Fusion 360 and      Fusion360,          brainstorming ing to design the     of the SMARS        first model         brainstorming.      second model        on the software robot.                (with smaller       with diagonal                           with side by        a connectivity components that     stepped motors.                         side stepped        through Wi-Fi.
+                            Tim has).                                                   motors.

+    7. Analysing            Analyse 3D          Compare and         Learn how           Compare and         Draw an electric SMARS prototype and     printed models,     analyse 3D          to control a        analyse 3D          circuit to see if 3D printed prototype    and draw an         printed models.     stepper motor.      printed models.     all connections chassis as well as      electric circuit.                                                               are good. clarifying the electric wiring.

+    Holidays                Do research         Do research on      Advance on          Advance on          Do research on Start the software      on ultrasonic       stepper motor       the circuit         the circuit         IMU and how to research, to learn      sensor and how      and how to          and review          and review          use it, and see how to correctly        to use it and       use it and see      prototype with      prototype with      how we can use use our equipment       see how we can      how we can          the constraints     the constraints     python to utilize and starting to         use python to       use python to       of the wiring,      of the wiring,      it’s data. understand how          utilize it’s data.  utilize it’s data.  if done check       if done check we are going to                                                 how to create       how to create design and code                                                 a 2D map with       a 2D map with the software.
+Python.
+Python.

+    8. Assemble the         Debugging           Playing around      Debugging           Soldering and       Soldering and hardware, and           the ultrasonic      with the stepper    the ultrasonic      assembling the      assembling the the software.           sensors code        motors and see      sensors code        hardware.           hardware. and real life       how precious        and see how testing.            they are            it would work code to             with the 360 real life ratio).   servo.

+    9. This should          Debugging.
+Debugging           Debugging           Debugging           Debugging just be a                                   cable management    hardware if         remodelling         remodelling debugging week                              if necessary.       cables fall off.    if necessary.       if necessary. and time to reflect a bit on how we are working as a team.

 For now, we only planned individual tasks till week 9 (for Milestone) to see the dynamic of